patternfly/patternfly-tutorial/TUTORIAL.md

 ### Aggregated status cards

-Aggregated status cards comes in diferent flavors.
-For this example we'll use the "Mini Card Alternate".
+Aggregated status cards come in diferent flavors.
+For this example we'll use the "Mini Card Alternate" flavor.
 We have six slots to add them.

-Copy and paste these snippets on the 6 spaces for Aggregated status cards, they are all slighly diferent but for the sake of the example it's ok if you repeat them:
+Copy and paste these snippets on the 6 spaces for Aggregated status cards, they are all slighly different but for the sake of the example it's ok if you repeat them:

 ```html
 <!-- Aggregated status card -->